robinrojh/tp/docs/UserGuide.md

 Edits an existing Procedure that belongs to an existing Client.
 This feature allows you to edit the main details related to the Procedure.
 The main details include the information, the date, and the cost of the Procedure.

-Note: After editting the Procedure, you have to type `listProc <CLIENT_INDEX>` for the change to be reflected on the GUI.
+Note: After editing the Procedure, you have to type `listProc <CLIENT_INDEX>` for the change to be reflected on the GUI.
 This will be resolved in v1.4.

 **Format:** `editProc <CLIENT INDEX> <PROCEDURE INDEX> [i/INFORMATION] [d/DATE] [c/COST]`
 - `editProc` refers to the command to edit a Procedure belonging to your Client.
 - `<CLIENT INDEX>` refers to the ordering number of the Client displayed on the Client screen.
 The index **must be** a positive integer 1, 2, 3, ...
 - `<PROCEDURE INDEX>` refers to the ordering number of the Procedure displayed on the Procedure screen (that is associated with a Client).
 The index **must be** a positive integer 1, 2, 3, ...
 - `[i/INFORMATION]` refers to the informational detail of the Procedures in subsequent servicing trips.
-- `[i/DATE]` refers to the date of the subsequent servicing trip of your client.
+- `[d/DATE]` refers to the date of the subsequent servicing trip of your client.
-- `[i/COST]` refers to the cost incurred from executing the Procedure that will be charged to your client.
+- `[c/COST]` refers to the cost incurred from executing the Procedure that will be charged to your client.
 - The information field, the date field, or the cost field **must be** filled up for this feature to run.

 **Example:** <br/>